BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Methodology

-We initialize the verification with a large distance $d_{(1)}=$ 5mm for keeping safty.
+We initialize the verification with a large distance $d_{(1)}=$ 5mm for keeping safety.
 If the manipulation fails, we iteratively decrease this distance $d_{(k)} = d_{(1)} \cdot \gamma^{(k-1)} $ (e.g., $\gamma=$ 0.85) and re-evaluate, up to a maximum of ten attempts ($k \le 10$).
 The rationality of related hyper-parameters will be verified in ablation studies.
-This process, which robustly applies to diverse skills like pivoting and dual-arm wrapping, typically converges to a successful trajectory taking less than five minutes.
+This process, which robustly applies to diverse skills like dual-arm pivoting and wrapping, typically converges to a successful trajectory taking less than five minutes (Note that this is an one-time real-world coarse-to-fine refinement for each new object).
 We denote the final refined bimanual trajectory as $\mathcal{P}_\text{fine} = \{ (\mathbf{\hat{p}}^{\star}_t, \mathbf{\hat{R}}^{\star}_t) \}_{t=t_s}^{T'}$, which can be treated as an instance-level primitive skill.
-This approach is also significantly more efficient and stable than simulation-based RL \cite{cho2024corn, lyu2025dywa}, and safer than real-world RL \cite{luo2024serl, luo2024precise}.
+This approach is also significantly more efficient and stable than simulation-based RL \cite{cho2024corn, lyu2025dywa}, and safer than real-world RL \cite{luo2024serl, luo2025precise}.

-Furthermore, during deployment, object relocation is handled by detecting the target with VLMs \cite{xiao2024florence, ravi2025sam}, computing its planar displacement $(\Delta x, \Delta y)$, and applying a corresponding translation to the refined atomic trajectory, enabling spatial generalization.
+Furthermore, during deployment, we first acquire the point cloud of the object at the demonstration location, denoted as $\mathbf{o}^\text{pcd}_\text{base}$, using off the shelf VLMs \cite{xiao2024florence, ravi2025sam}.
+At each test time, we similarly obtain the point cloud of the same target object in its new position, denoted as $\mathbf{o}^\text{pcd}_\text{new}$.
+By comparing $\mathbf{o}^\text{pcd}_\text{new}$ and $\mathbf{o}^\text{pcd}_\text{base}$, we compute the in-plane displacement (e.g., $\Delta x$ and $\Delta y$), and adjust each waypoint in the primitive trajectory accordingly.
+This mechanism enables effective positional adaptation of the learned skill, and achieves the instance-level spatial generalization.
+The illustrations based on two skills \textit{pivoting} and \textit{wrapping} are shown in Fig.~\ref{skillAdaptation} left.